juicedata/juicefs-csi-driver/docs/zh_cn/administration/troubleshooting.md

   kubectl-jfs [command]

 Available Commands:
-  accesslog   collect access log from mount pod completion  Generate the autocompletion script for the specified shell debug       Debug the pod/pv/pvc which is using juicefs help        Help about any command mount       Show mount pod of juicefs pod         Show pods using juicefs pvc pv          Show juicefs pvs pvc         Show juicefs pvcs upgrade     upgrade mount pod smoothly warmup      warmup subpath of juicefs mount pod
+  accesslog   Collect access logs from the Mount Pod completion  Generate the autocompletion script for the specified shell debug       Debug a pod, PV, or PVC that is using JuiceFS help        Help about any command mount      Show the Mount Pod of JuiceFS pod         Show pods using a JuiceFS PVC pv          Show JuiceFS PVs pvc         Show JuiceFS PVCs upgrade     Upgrade the Mount Pod smoothly warmup      Warm up a subpath of a JuiceFS Mount Pod

 Flags:
   -A, --all-namespaces                 If present, list the requested object(s) across all namespaces.
-Namespace in current context is ignored even if specified with --namespace.
+The namespace in the current context is ignored, even if specified with --namespace.
       --as string                      Username to impersonate for the operation.
-User could be a regular user or a service account in a namespace.
+The user can be a regular user or a service account in a namespace.
-      --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
+      --as-group stringArray           Group to impersonate for the operation.
+This flag can be repeated to specify multiple groups.
       --as-uid string                  UID to impersonate for the operation.
-      --cache-dir string               Default cache directory (default "/root/.kube/cache") --certificate-authority string   Path to a cert file for the certificate authority --client-certificate string      Path to a client certificate file for TLS --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server -h, --help                           help for kubectl-jfs
+      --cache-dir string               Default cache directory (default: "/root/.kube/cache") --certificate-authority string   Path to a cert file for the certificate authority --client-certificate string      Path to a client certificate file for TLS --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt out of response compression for all requests to the server.
+  -h, --help                           Help for kubectl-jfs
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
-This will make your HTTPS connections insecure
+This will make your HTTPS connections insecure.
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
-  -m, --mount-namespace string         namespace of juicefs csi driver (default "kube-system") -n, --namespace string               If present, the namespace scope for this CLI request
+  -m, --mount-namespace string         Namespace of JuiceFS CSI Driver (default: "kube-system") -n, --namespace string               If present, the namespace scope for this CLI request
       --request-timeout string         The length of time to wait before giving up on a single server request.
-Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
-A value of zero means don't timeout requests. (default "0")
+Non-zero values should contain a corresponding time unit (e.g., 1s, 2m, or 3h).
+A value of zero means don't time out requests.
+(Default: "0")
   -s, --server string                  The address and port of the Kubernetes API server
       --tls-server-name string         Server name to use for server certificate validation.
-If it is not provided, the hostname used to contact the server is used
+If it is not provided, the hostname used to contact the server is used.
-      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use -v, --version                        version for kubectl-jfs
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use -v, --version                        Version for kubectl-jfs
 ```

 #### 使用 {#kubectl-jfs-plugin-usage}